top of page

 Waste: We understand that many speculative traders work sincerely and honestly to create a living for themselves, however a deep understanding of business and the economy will reveal some truths that will be difficult to hear by those in the industry.
 We do not wish to cause offence to these people, but rather our goal is to improve the economy for everyone's benefit and wellbeing.

-Hyper complexity: We trust that the extreme complexity of the world financial markets and economy is made clearer by the above discussion, and there are many other factors that increase this even further, such as geopolitical factors, climate change, war, etc. The simple fact is that the world economy is vastly more complex than what anyone, any organisation, or any computer program, can understand.
+Hyper complexity: We trust that the extreme complexity of the world financial markets and economy is made clearer by the above discussion, and there are many other factors that increase this even further, such as geopolitical factors, climate change, war, etc. The simple fact is that the world economy is vastly more complex than what any individual, any organisation, or any computer program, can understand.
 Some governments, banks, and financial institutions might argue that they understand what they are doing, and it is true that they might understand the workings of any specific derivative or market.
-However having a full understanding of the entire economy, which then allows them to make confident financial decisions, is something that no government or organisation is anywhere near, and this is proved by the fact of the continual financial volatility, recessions, depressions, and banking crises we have.
-It is therefore another simple fact that it is impossible to manage any system that we do not understand.
+However having a full understanding of the entire economy, which then allows them to make confident financial decisions, is something that no government or organisation is anywhere near, and this is proved by the fact of the continual financial volatility, recessions, depressions, and banking crises we have, which are unpredicted and are not avoided.
+It is therefore another simple fact that it is impossible to fully or optimally manage any system that we do not understand.
 If we cannot manage an economic system, we can not regulate it to make sure it is a safe, fair, and prosperous for everyone using it.
 Hyper complexity is therefore the fourth fundamental problem in all our world economy and financial markets.

 Our Policy - How it resolves the issues and achieves the aims.